Transfer Azure product billing ownership to a Microsoft Customer Agreement

 • When you transfer subscriptions, cost and usage data for your Azure products aren't accessible after the transfer.
 We recommend that you download your cost and usage data and invoices before you transfer subscriptions.

-• When there's is a currency change during or after transfer, reservations paid for monthly are canceled.
+• When there's a currency change during or after transfer, reservations paid for monthly are canceled.
 Cancellation happens at the time of the next monthly payment for an individual reservation.
 The cancellation is intentional and only affects monthly, not up front, reservation purchases.
 For more information, see Transfer Azure Enterprise enrollment accounts and subscriptions.

 Before you begin, make sure that the people involved in the product transfer have the required permissions.